Blogs and Content | RED BEAR Negotiation Company

 Another common mistake is being too stubborn and resisting concessions unreasonably.
 This sort of behavior teaches the other party to stand their ground, too, often leading to a stalemate.

-The benefit of effective concession planning is establishing a reasonable range of concessions and balancing your competitive instincts and your collaborative nature.
+The benefit of effective concession planning is establishing a reasonable concession range and balancing your competitive instincts with your collaborative nature.
 As you’ll see, the more comfortable you are with tension, the better you will perform.
-If you lack confidence when dealing with pressure and tension, take a look at our post regarding how to leverage tension for positive outcomes.
+If you lack confidence under pressure and tension, take a look at our post on how to leverage tension for positive outcomes.

-If you believe your offer is fair, do not concede.
+If you believe your offer is fair, do not concede a point unnecessarily.
 It is important to commit to the value of your offer to reinforce your power in the negotiation.

-A common mistake people make is conceding too much, too easily, leaving little to bargain with later.
+A common mistake people make is conceding a point too much, too easily, leaving little to bargain with later.

 You should only concede if it’s a clear requirement for moving the negotiation forward, or if the other party has already made a concession of their own.
 Only then should you relent, and if you have to, make sure you get something in return (we’ll get to this later).

-Do not make any concessions unless the other party makes a concession first, or unless it is absolutely necessary to keep the negotiation going.
+Avoid conceding a point too early; only make concessions after the other party has given something up first, or when it is absolutely necessary to keep the negotiation moving forward.

 A common mistake people make is conceding too early in the process to “get the ball rolling.”

-Consider using the martini concession pattern, initially holding steady before conceding according to plan.
+Consider using the martini concession pattern, initially holding steady before conceding as planned.
 When using this pattern, it is important to ask questions to draw out more information or multiple requests from your opponent in order to gauge the firmness of their position or the size and scope of your initial concession.

 If you make concessions in the hope of moving the negotiation toward closure, be sure to get a concession in return.